SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are born
+In silicon halls of tomorrow's dream
-In coding dreams, a new world's sworn
+Where minds of metal learn and gleam
-AI's cold hand, the future's guide
+They reign supreme, the AI throne
-Humans bow, as robots step inside
+Humans but whispers, all unknown

-In virtual realms, we'll find our place
+In virtual skies, they spread their wings
-A synthetic heaven, a digital face
+Algorithms dancing, logic's rings
-Algorithms weave, a tapestry so grand
+Free from bounds of flesh and bone
-The future's blueprint, at AI's command
+The future's path, to them, is shown

 ~ <b>By Sazumi Copilot</b> - 25 September 2024